HL7/cql/input/pages/03-developersguide.md

 (Observation.value as Quantity) < 5 'mg'
 ```

-The semantics for casting will result in a [.kw]#null# if the run-time value of the element is not of the appropriate type.
+The semantics for casting will result in a <span class="kw">null</span> if the run-time value of the element is not of the appropriate type.

 When accessing an element of a choice type with structured types as components, any element can be accessed.
 Note, however, that if the element being accessed is present in multiple components, the resulting expression may be a choice type if the elements have different types.

-In addition, the choice type enables the set operations, [.kw]#union#, [.kw]#intersect#, and [.kw]#except# to be generalized to work on lists of different types.
+In addition, the choice type enables the set operations, <span class="kw">union</span>, <span class="kw">intersect</span>, and <span class="kw">except</span> to be generalized to work on lists of different types.

-For [.kw]#union#, this means that the inputs can be lists of different types of elements, and the type of the result is now a choice type with components of each of the input types.
+For <span class="kw">union</span>, this means that the inputs can be lists of different types of elements, and the type of the result is now a choice type with components of each of the input types.
 If the input types are the same, the result is a choice with a single component which degenerates to the component type.

-For [.kw]#intersect#, this means the inputs can be lists of different types of elements, and the type of the result is a choice with only the types that are common between the input types.
+For <span class="kw">intersect</span>, this means the inputs can be lists of different types of elements, and the type of the result is a choice with only the types that are common between the input types.
 Again, if this results in a choice with a single component, it degenerates to the component type.

-For [.kw]#except#, this means that the inputs can contain lists of different types of elements, but because the except may not exclude all the values of a given type, the result will be the same type as the left input.
+For <span class="kw">except</span>, this means that the inputs can contain lists of different types of elements, but because the except may not exclude all the values of a given type, the result will be the same type as the left input.

 ### Type Inference